Plan for internet-based client management in Configuration Manager

-Because of the higher security requirements of managing client computers on a public network, internet-based client management requires that clients and the site system servers that the clients connect to use PKI certificates.
-This ensures that connections are authenticated by an independent authority, and that data to and from these site systems are encrypted by using Secure Sockets Layer (SSL).
+Because of the higher security requirements of managing client computers on a public network, IBCM requires the use of PKI certificates.
+This configuration makes sure that connections are authenticated by an independent authority.
+When IBCM clients and site servers send data, it's encrypted and secure.

-The following site system roles installed at primary sites support connections from clients that are in untrusted locations, like the internet or an untrusted forest (secondary sites do not support client connections from untrusted locations):
+The following site system roles at primary sites support connections from clients that are in untrusted locations:

 Enrollment proxy point